 THE TEAM BEHIND THE WCB

-There was a CORE DEVELOPMENT TEAM of important Wildlife Rehabbers & Vet Professionals who attended all/most meetings & who developed the majority of the WCB.
+There was a CORE DEVELOPMENT TEAM of important Wildlife Professionals, Wildlife Rehabbers & Vet Professionals who developed the majority of the WCB.

-Every single Rescue & Rehabber (and Vet Professional) was publicly invited to help develop the WCB and a lot of different Wildlife Professionals attended the development meetings.
+Every single Rescue & Rehabber in the UK (and Vet Professional) was publicly invited to help develop the WCB and a lot of different Wildlife Professionals attended the development meetings.

 If you would really like to understand why we launched WCB and why so many very busy Wildlife Professionals have committed so much time to making it happen, please watch the video below.
 (This was a presentation that Alana was asked to give at the SWWR conference, in 2022).